google/certificate-maker/README.md

 ## Getting Started

-This assumes you already have [yarn](https://yarnpkg.com/lang/en/docs/install/) installed.

-1. Clone the repository in your local environment.
-2. Run the setup scripts: first pre.sh, then mac.sh or ubuntu.sh depending on
-   your operating system, and then post.sh.

 If things are setup properly, you should be able to run the following command with no errors: